BC-CSCI-1102-F18-MW/syllabus/README.md

 ### Course Policies

 **Attendance** Attendance is required.
 You are responsible for all the material that is covered during class, even when your absence from class is excused.
-While in attendance, you are expected to actively participate in whatever is going on in class.
+While in attendance, you are expected to actively participate.

 **Laptops** Class meetings will include lectures, demonstrations, and hands-on activities.
 Laptops should be closed unless we are writing code as part of a class activity.